Gerald Graham: Anglo-Egyptian War

-In 1882 he accompanied Sir Garnet Wolseley to Egypt as brigadier general, and his forces had a great share in the victorious campaign against Urabi Pasha.
+Suakin Expedition

 In 1884 he took the field against Osman Digna, whose army he defeated at El-Teb and Tamai.
 In the meantime he had urged a plan for the assistance of Gordon, which, however, was not accepted.

 Graham led a second Suakin Field Force which arrived at the port on 12 March 1885.
 Its purpose was to suppress Osman Digna's forces which were active in the area, and to supervise the construction of the Suakin-Berber Railway.
 The field force engaged in two actions: at Hashin on 20 March and at Tofrek on 22 March, before the British government changed its policies, shutting down the railway project and leaving the Sudan in May 1885.

 In his book "The Battle of Tofrek, fought near Suakin, March 22nd 1885", written shortly after the battle for the purpose of correcting erroneous statements in both official and press reports of the battle, William Galloway was strongly critical of General Graham's planning of the Tofrek expedition on three counts: